| Other Places

 sprouting white growth.

-Cavendish Museum
+The Cavendish Museum

-some of Rutherford apparatus from his time at the Cavendish and at Manchester.
-Several
+This museum holds some of Rutherford apparatus from his time at the Cavendish

-items are on open display in cases on the second level of the Rutherford Building at The
+and at Manchester.
+Several items are on open display in cases on the second level of the

-New Cavendish.
-These include one of his compound detectors used in his wireless signalling
+Rutherford Building at The New Cavendish.
+These include one of his compound detectors used

-experiments in Cambridge and the device in which he first changed oxygen into nitrogen (ie
+in his wireless signalling experiments in Cambridge and the device in which he first changed

-split the atom).
+oxygen into nitrogen (ie split the atom).

 back to top